Marriott Vacations Worldwide Corporation (VAC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2011 Spin-off from Marriott International, Inc. Became an independent, publicly traded company (NYSE: VAC), allowing focused growth in the vacation ownership sector.
+2011 Spin-off from Marriott International, Inc. to form Marriott Vacations Worldwide Corporation (VAC).
+Became an independent, pure-play public company, allowing focused growth and a dedicated capital strategy for the vacation ownership sector.

 Marriott Vacations Worldwide Corporation (VAC) Ownership Structure